nebari-dev/nebari-slurm/docs/configuration.md

 ```

 ### Turn off resource selection user options form
 The resource selection options form allows users to choose the cpu, memory, and partition on which to run their user server.
 This feature is enabled by default, but can be disabled as shown below.
+This controls the option form for both the user and CDSDashboards.
 ```yaml
 jupyterhub_qhub_options_form: false
 ```